Offstage: Identity Loss After Social Media Performance

 Then the messages arrived.

-Without the performance, everything slowed.
+Without the performance, things moved slower.

-softer but sharper than I expected.
+softer, sharper than I expected.

-The persona I had been maintaining for years lowered itself like a curtain.
+The persona I’d been maintaining for years

 Unhurried.
-Almost tender.

-And underneath it is someone I am still learning to recognize.
+Underneath, someone I’m still learning to recognize.

-But real in a way I haven’t felt in years.
+Real, in a way I haven’t felt in years.

 I don’t know what comes after the silence.